The OFFSET function is one of Excel’s best kept secrets. Probably because it’s quite tricky to explain, and can be confusing to understand.

 iv) –F86 is simply making sure the total of my Control is equal to the total of the table in cell F86.
 It’s quicker and easier to check Controls equal 0 than comparing two numbers visually to make sure they match.

-Like many Excel formulas, on its own OFFSET isn’t much use, but team it up with other formulas and it’s a winner.
+Like many Excel functions, on its own OFFSET isn’t much use, but team it up with other functions and it’s a winner.